AdityaSeth0905/CGPAI-2.0/README.md

 3. OpenCV: To create a facial recognition login layer on top of username password authentication.
 4. PIL: To edit the images for the background and other image handling.
 5. Mysql.Connector: To connect the MySQL Server to the tkinter interface and request/fetch data from the SQL Server.
+6.  bcrypt: To encrypt and decrypt data for storage.
+7. JSON: For data interchange and storage of big data like facial encodings.
+8.  pyttsx3: TTS service.
+9.  face_recognition: creates facial encodings and compare them using DLIB.

 Functionalities: